|

 Specifies, in OpenSSL cipher string format, the ciphers

-ovsdb-server will support for SSL connections.
-The
+ovsdb-server will support for SSL/TLS connections with

 Other Options